kimtth/awesome-azure-openai-llm/README.md

 - [TokenAttention](https://github.com/ModelTC/lightllm) an attention mechanism that manages key and value caching at the token level. [git](https://github.com/ModelTC/lightllm/blob/main/docs/TokenAttention.md) [Jul 2023]
 - [Flash Attention](https://arxiv.org/abs/2205.14135): [[cnt](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C5&q=arxiv%3A+2205.14135)] [27 May 2022] & [FlashAttention-2](https://arxiv.org/abs/2307.08691): [[cnt](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C5&q=arxiv%3A+2307.08691)] [17 Jul 2023]: An method that reorders the attention computation and leverages classical techniques (tiling, recomputation).
 Instead of storing each intermediate result, use kernel fusion and run every operation in a single kernel in order to avoid memory read/write overhead. [git](https://github.com/Dao-AILab/flash-attention) -> Compared to a standard attention implementation in PyTorch, FlashAttention-2 can be up to 9x faster
+- [CPU vs GPU vs TPU](https://newsletter.theaiedge.io/p/how-to-scale-model-training): The threads are grouped into thread blocks.
+Each of the thread blocks has access to a fast shared memory (SRAM).
+All the thread blocks can also share a large global memory. (high-bandwidth memories (HBM). `HBM Bandwidth: 1.5-2.0TB/s vs SRAM Bandwidth: 19TB/s ~ 10x HBM` [27 May 2024]

 ### **Other optimization techniques**